Human rights abuses in Manipur

 Human rights abuse is an ongoing insurgency in Manipur, a northeastern Indian state.
 The issue started in the 1960s due to a separatist conflict.
-Insurgent groups kidnapped children to train them as child soldiers against the Indian government.
+The Indian army, paramilitary, and police personnel are responsible for killings and torture within Manipur.
+Human rights violations by Indian security forces are said to have fueled the armed opposition groups in Manipur.
+Insurgent groups have kidnapped children to train them as child soldiers against the Indian government.
 Manipur was declared a “disturbed area” by the Indian government in 1980 in the Armed Forces Special Powers Act of 1958.

 The United Nations describes the 'Armed Forces Special Powers Act' as a colonial-era law that breaches contemporary international human rights standards.
 The UN asked the Indian government to revoke the act, saying it has no place in Indian democracy.
 A number of UN treaty bodies have pronounced it to be in violation of international laws as well.

 Background

 Northeastern India is geographically and ethnically distinct from the remainder of the country, and separatist activity in the region began as early as 1954.
 The Manipur Insurgency began in 1964, which claimed the lives of 2,253 civilians between 1992 and 2020.
 Human Rights Watch has documented instances of arbitrary killings, torture, and rape by Indian security forces in the region.
-Anti-terrorism laws in the state have shielded security forces from prosecuting local residents.
+Anti-terrorism laws in the state have shielded security forces from being prosecuted by local residents.

 Currently, 34 groups, including non-violent ones, demand independence from India.
 In 1999, some of these groups coalesced into an alliance called the Manipur People's Liberation Front.
 Of these, the three most prominent are the United National Liberation Front (UNLF), the People's Revolutionary Party of Kangleipak (PREPAK), and the PLA of Manipur.
 The UNLF is estimated to have 2,500 active members, the PREPAK 1,500, and the PLA 3,000.